LexData-Labs/Lex_Vision/PROJECT_ANALYSIS.md

 - Performance limitations in CPU mode

 ### Overall Assessment
-**Grade: B+** (Good, production-ready with improvements)
+**Grade: A-** (Very Good, near production-ready)

-The project is **functional and deployable** for small-scale use cases, but requires **database integration, real authentication, and security hardening** for production deployment.
-The codebase is **well-organized and maintainable**, making it a solid foundation for future enhancements.
+The project is **functional and deployable** for small to medium-scale use cases.
+It has **database persistence already implemented** (SQLite), which is a significant strength.
+However, it **urgently requires real authentication and security hardening** for production deployment.
+The codebase is **well-organized and maintainable**, with a solid foundation for future enhancements.

+**Key Strengths:**
+- ✅ Database persistence (SQLite with proper schema)
+- ✅ Modern tech stack
+- ✅ Real-time processing
+- ✅ Clean architecture

+**Critical Gaps:**
+- 🔴 Mock authentication (security risk)
+- 🔴 Limited logging/monitoring
+- ⚠️ Cache synchronization concerns

 ---